Fear, calm among Ukrainians as Russian troops enter the country - NewsBreak

 The hotel where many Associated Press journalists stayed ordered an evacuation within 30 minutes.
 Upon checkout, the friendly desk clerk asked: “Did you have anything from the mini-bar?”

-Outside, guests hurriedly loaded their hastily packed luggage into cars, while passersby walked dogs and occasionally waved at acquaintances.Voices from Ukraine: ‘I need to now go and survive today’
+Outside, guests hurriedly loaded their hastily packed luggage into cars, while passersby walked dogs and occasionally waved at acquaintances.Russia-Ukraine: What to know as Russia attacks Ukraine

 Some had been awakened by the sound of explosions on the city’s fringes, but others heard nothing.
 The mayor of Boryspil, the suburb where the capital’s main airport lies, said some of the explosions were due to the shooting down of drones of unidentified origin.